Healthy Homes Assessment Seatoun

 What We Do

-As building inspectors we are experts in all elements associated with professional home Inspections.
-We are there to make sure you make the best decision when purchasing your next property.
+As building inspectors we deal with all the aspects of specialist home inspections.
+We’re there to make sure that you make the correct choice when it comes to purchasing your next property.

-We are specialised in a range of solutions to make sure you are completely informed of the condition of any property that you might be looking to purchase or sell and also other services.
+We offer a wide range of solutions to ensure that you are completely informed about the condition of any property you might be considering buying or selling in addition to other services.

-With our systemised approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the document, you can actually see any issues identified.
-Through our detailed report, it’s easy to understand why we receive so many referrals from clients our services to their family and acquaintances.
+We have a systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into your reports, you are able to actually see any problems that might be identified.
+Because of our detailed reporting it’s no wonder that we have so many customers who recommend our service to family and friends.

 Have Peace of Mind - Get in Touch